hello world[ Follow me on Instagram! ]

 Hi, I'm Dheera Venkatraman.
 I live in the San Francisco Bay Area and do robotics, machine learning, and perception.
-I currently work at Freedom Robotics where we make enterprise robot fleet monitoring solutions.
+I currently work at Amazon AWS AI/ML as a Principal Applied Scientist.
+Previously, I was at Freedom Robotics which makes enterprise robot fleet monitoring solutions.
 Prior to that I co-founded Robby Technologies, a Y Combinator-backed company which did 3+ years of robotic deliveries of food, groceries, and packages around the San Francisco Bay Area.
 Before that, I completed my Ph.D. at the Optical and Quantum Communications Group at MIT, where I led the experimental implementation of a single-photon 3D camera/LIDAR, among other optics work.
 I come from a strong physics background and tend to attack most problems from first principles, and have lots of side projects in imaging, robotics, and photography.
 I have strong interests in promoting the use of robotics for greater good, including safety, convenience, and sustainability.

 My resume, if you are looking for it.